Project-Corona/Project-Corona/Readme.md

 ### Plans Going Forward

 Add more optional dependencies and configure their quick keys to not conflict with one another by default.

+Allow map generator to manipulate Bob's Ores.

+Add Settings in to pick and choose which part of the mod pack to use.

 ## Description